darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/08 - Underground Networks.md

 "You're lost, scholar."

-The voice came from a woman who'd materialized at his elbow without his noticing—a skill that probably served her well in her profession.
-She stood perhaps five and a half feet tall, with graying hair pulled back in a practical braid and clothes that managed to be both unremarkable and well-tailored.
+The voice came from a halfling woman who'd materialized at his elbow without his noticing a skill that probably served her well in her profession.
+She stood just under four feet tallcompact and balancedwith graying hair pulled back in a practical braid and clothes that managed to be both unremarkable and well-tailored.
 Her face bore the lines of someone who'd learned to read people quickly and accurately, and her eyes held the particular blend of wariness and amusement that Melf associated with his more perceptive students.

 "Tiana?" he asked quietly.